 Mystery Of The Church.

 The organization we know as “The Church” was something that was shrouded in mystery for centuries.
-It came a quite a shock to the Jewish people when Gentiles started getting saved and filled with the Holy Spirit.
+In fact, it came a quite a shock to the Jewish people when Gentiles started getting saved and filled with the Holy Spirit.

 John’s Gospel, which was written last of all and, being the youngest disciple while Jesus walked this earth, was the beneficiary of all the Apostle Paul’s teachings on Grace.
-His is the only Gospel where you find the phrase in the opening scripture: “For God SO LOVED the world…..”
+In his Gospel is the only place where you find the phrase in the opening scripture: “For God SO LOVED the world…..”
 His Gospel includes all of us, not just the Jewish people.

 Let’s check out, as usual, the names for the sign and its stars to see if they confirms our suspicions.